ucb-sts/sts/DOCUMENTATION.md

 directly relevent for triggering an invalid network configuratoon.

 OpenFlowReplayer replays the OpenFlow messages from an event trace, enabling:

-  - automatic filtering of flow_mods that timed out or were overwritten by later flow_mods.
+- automatic filtering of flow_mods that timed out or were overwritten by later flow_mods
-  - automatic filtering of flow_mods that are irrelevant to a set of flow entries specified by the user.
+- automatic filtering of flow_mods that are irrelevant to a set of flow entries specified by the user
 - interactive bisection of the OpenFlow trace to infer which messages were and were not relevent for triggering the bug (especially useful for tricky cases requiring human involvment).
 (TBD)

 The tool can then spit back out a new event trace without the irrelevant OpenFlow messages, to be replayed again by Replayer or InteractiveReplayer.

 ### Experiment Results

-Experiment results are automatically placed in their own subdirectory under experiments/.
+Experiment results are automatically placed in their own subdirectory under `experiments/`.
 There you can find console output, serialized event traces, and config files for replay and MCS finding.

 By default, the name of the results directory is inferred from the name of the